France Intensive Cruise: Mysteries & Lore

 Cabaret Lounge

 Enjoy live performances of professional full-stage musical revues, classical soloists, bands and other entertainment in a cabaret nightclub with a full bar and cozy tables.
 You could see as many as three distinctly different shows while onboard.
-And considering the cost of theater and entertainment tickets back home, isn’t that nice?
+And considering the cost of theatre and entertainment tickets back home, isn’t that nice?

 Drawing Room

 This library is one of the quiet jewels of Azamara, a peaceful and beautifully appointed space for reading or relaxing after dinner.
 Browse the collection and feel free to borrow the library books.
 Or simply relax in the tranquil atmosphere.
-But the library goes beyond just paper, they have interactive digital tabletops so you can make your own postcards and post to social media to share your adventures with the folks back home.
-The library is also home to their impressive Inspiration Center—a digital way to explore the world with Azamara and gain inspiration for your next voyage.
+But our library goes beyond just paper, we have interactive digital tabletops so you can make your own postcards and post to social media to share your adventures with the folks back home.
+The library is also home to our impressive Inspiration Center—a digital way to explore the world with Azamara and gain inspiration for your next voyage.

 The Drawing Room turns into a gorgeous dining room on the evening of the elegant Best of the Best dinner for Owner’s Suite guests.